gvwilson/sensibleadventures/princess-bear/princess-bear.md

 "I take it the soldiers beat me back?" the prince said.

 Sergeant Gyalpa nodded.
 "Yes *sra*.
 They said a farm was near by completely destroyed.
-The woman they had by them said her son-in-law came along into Apple Bridge today to report some suspicious men.
+The woman they had by them said her son-by-marriage came along into Apple Bridge today to report some suspicious men.
 He left going on about an hour.
-I sent along out some riders, but he's not on the road."
+I sent along out some riders, but he's not on by the road."

 The prince frowned, trying to guess what the sergeant would think was the right thing to do.
 "He may have gone down the south road instead of straight home,"